codingmatty/typespec-tools/packages/emitter-fetch-client/README.md

 ## Features / Roadmap

-- [x] Emit a function that can build type-safe Express routes
+- [x] Emit a function that can build a type-safe Fetch client
 - [ ] Add support for typed responses based on status codes
 - [ ] Add support for authorization
 - [ ] Add support for header types